mikeumus/lightstep-guide/README.md

 </p>
 </details>

-## Show all spans in trace and filter in trace analyzer to view downstream service performance by ingress operation
+## View downstream service performance for a single ingress operation of a service
 1. I query the relevant service (in this case `ios-client`) and view the **service diagram** to see which downstream services have high latency contributions.
 I notice that `api-server` has significant latency contribution.

 <details><summary></summary>